chandron/IMBB-rnaseq-workshop-1day/github-basics.md

 ## That's it

 You don't need to know anything else about Git or GitHub for this course.
-If the instructors refer to "the repo", they mean the repository link above.
+If the instructors refer to "the repo", they mean one of the repository links at the top of this page.